beelis/fastaicourse22/Setup_Python_venv.md

     mamba create -n mymambatry
     mamba activate mymambatry
-4. Now, from inside the environment install all dependencies: mamba install -c fastchan fastai ipykernel numpy==1.23.5 pytorch torchvision torchaudio cudatoolkit pytorch-cuda=11.6 -c pytorch -c nvidia
+4. Now, from inside the environment install all dependencies: mamba install -c fastchan fastai ipykernel numpy==1.23.5 pytorch torchvision torchaudio cudatoolkit nbdev duckduckgo_search pytorch-cuda=11.6 -c pytorch -c nvidia pip install duckduckgo_search mamba install -c conda-forge ipywidgets

 5. And now register a new kernel: ipython kernel install --user --name=mymambatry
 At this point, you can start jupyter, create a new notebook and select the kernel that lives inside your environment.